-How long a review takes
+How long ad review takes

 If your ad is under review for more than 2 full business days, contact us for information.How to start ads on a particular date

 If you need your ad approved by a particular date, submit the ad several days in advance.
 To stop an ad from running as soon as it’s approved, pause the ad, ad group, or campaign.
 Paused ads are reviewed just like active ads.
-Learn how to pause or resume your ad.
+Learn how to pause or resume your ads.

-- Don't link to the new page on the rest of your website.
+Don't link to the new page on the rest of your website.
 If you were to link to the new page, then search engines might index it, and the page could start appearing in search results.

-- Configure your website’s "robots.txt" file.
+Configure your website’s "robots.txt" file.
 In your website’s robots.txt file, you can tell search engines not to index the page.
 Then once you’re ready to launch, remove the change.
 Learn more about configuring your robots.txt file.